Table of Contents

 - Lithium: Lithium toxicity due to decreased clearance.

-- Digitalis: May lead to digitalis toxicity because of decreased threshold of ventricular arrhythmias due to hypokalemia.
+- Digitalis: May lead to digitalis toxicity because of the decreased threshold of ventricular arrhythmias due to hypokalemia.

 - Methotrexate: Myelosuppression.
 Methotrexate is an independent risk factor for bone marrow suppression.

 - Non-steroidal anti-inflammatory drugs (NSAIDs): Lead to decreased renal prostaglandin synthesis, which inhibits the diuretic effects of thiazides and may lead to hypokalemia.

 Other precautions: Thiazides should be avoided in diabetic patients because of worsening hyperglycemia.
 Extensive sun exposure should also be avoided due to increased sensitivity to sunlight.
 They should not be taken during pregnancy because they imperil blood perfusion to the placenta and may lead to fetal abnormalities.

 These are a subset of compounds that do not possess the characteristic thiazide structure, but they have a similar mechanism of action and share an unsubstituted sulfonamide group.
 They include chlorthalidone, metalozone, and indapamide.
 Following are distinguishing characteristics for each:

 Chlorthalidone: This compound has a very similar profile to hydrochlorothiazide.
 It is also characterized by long duration of action (48 hours), which makes it optimal for the treatment of hypertension as it can be dosed once a day.

 Metalazone: Has increased potency relative to thiazides and leads to sodium excretion even in severe renal failure.